 When considering the options, it makes sense to review the choices with the assistance of a Certified Aging in Place Specialist (CAPS).
 By taking advantage of their expertise, homeowners can be sure the faucets they select meet the recommendations made by the National Associate of Home Builders and the AARP.

-When approaching aging in place realities, a homeowner should take a fresh look at all the environmental and physical factors that are part of daily living.
-Specifically, a homeowner should identify all potential obstacles with their sinks and faucets and look to implement simple, relatively inexpensive fixes that promote continued independence.
+When approaching aging-in-place realities, take a fresh look at all the environmental and physical factors that are part of daily living.
+Specifically, you’ll want to identify all potential obstacles with your parent’s sinks and faucets and look to implement simple, relatively inexpensive fixes that promote continued independence.

 Likewise, vision typically worsens as we get older.
 This is why hot and cold-water fixtures should always be clearly marked or color-coded.
 Scalding is a real concern for seniors and unfortunately, it’s entirely too common.
 Hot water at 111 degrees can produce stinging pain.
 First-degree burns can develop at only 118 degrees.
 Yet many household hot water heaters generate temperatures of 140 degrees or greater.
 Simply making fixtures more visible can help prevent household accidents.
 Since aesthetics are still a priority for many seniors, there is a wide range of contrasting finishes that can effectively delineate temperature settings without incorporating a clinical or institutional feel.